-The most important part of iOS 8 Family Sharing is that it will help with children who will gain crazy bills owned by their parents.
-Now that the child is trying to make a purchase on iTunes or the App Store, the parent will receive a notification asking for permission.
-The problem is solved.
+The most important part of IOS 8 Family Sharing is that it will help with children who will gain crazy accounts whose owners are their parents.
+Now, when a child tries to make a purchase on iTunes or in the App Store, the parent will receive a notification asking for permission.
+Problem solved.

 Until now, Apple's photo stream has only allowed for 1000 photos to be stored at a time, requiring that at some point you back everything up to your Mac.
 Now Apple offers storage for all your photos and videos in the cloud with access to them from any device, just as iTunes keeps all your music and movies.